Newmont Mining Corporation is a leading global gold producer with key assets in Nevada, Peru, Australia, Ghana and Suriname.

 • Collaborate with end-users to resolve all operational issues in a timely manner.

 • Proactively implement and execute Inventory obsolescence and disposal process to verify obsolescence provision are actively utilised.

 • Initiate and carry through supply chain recommended disposals in conjunction with the warehouse.

 • To interface with Technical Services in order to drive the asset management strategy.

 Formal Qualification (including Professional Registrations):

-- Knowledge of administration and communication processes, procedures and systems.
+- Knowledge of customs and regulations.